alecoad/author-jim-duke/content/blog/AADDUU/AADDUU.md

 ---
 title: AADDUU and Talking to Bugs
-description: dult Attention Deficit Disorder Undiagnosed Untreated.
+description: Adult Attention Deficit Disorder Undiagnosed Untreated.
 Yes, I do talk to bugs...
 date: 2024-02-17
 ---
 Adult Attention Deficit Disorder Undiagnosed Untreated.
 Yes, I do talk to bugs.
 More than that, I communicate with them.
 We all do.
 CO2 attracts mosquitos, many things; smoke, DEET, the sound of a slap, will repel mosquitos.
 Simply stimulus/response, you say.
 What is conversation?
 I ask.
 It's easily argued that I communicate more effectively with many insects than most of us communicate with our own spouses and children.
 I can often influence the behavior of insects.
 I'll explain this, but you may have to listen differently.